perticascatalin/Research/RelationalPROG/in_depth.md

 - research possible ways to integrate relational reasoning in deep learning models
 - investigate the role of relational reasoning in solving programming tasks

-### Definitions

-1. Relational Reasoning: the capacity to reason about and find solutions to problems involving a set of objects which are related to one another through some properties that need to be discovered.

-### Content
+**Content**

 [1.
 A simple Neural Network Model for Relational Reasoning](https://arxiv.org/pdf/1706.01427.pdf)

 [2.
 Deep Coder: Learning to Write Programs](https://arxiv.org/pdf/1611.01989.pdf)

+### Definitions

+1. Relational Reasoning: the capacity to reason about and find solutions to problems involving a set of objects which are related to one another through some properties that need to be discovered.

-### 1. A simple Neural Network Model for Relational Reasoning
+#### 1. A simple Neural Network Model for Relational Reasoning

-#### 1.1 High-Level Summary
+##### 1.1 High-Level Summary

 This study presents a general machine learning model used for solving relational tasks.
 The relational network (RN) model contains a built-in mechanism for capturing core common properties of relational reasoning.
 From this perspective, we can draw parallels to other machine learning models designed with different properties in mind, such as the well known: